Document Shredding Procedure

 1. Schedule in advance

-All departments must call 450-8365 to schedule a time to deliver shred documents to the Records Office.
+All departments must schedule a time to deliver shred documents to the Records Office.
 The Records Office has limited storage space, and can only accept documents within a week of each scheduled shred run.
 We will no longer be able to accept documents dropped off unannounced or on extremely short notice.

 2. Charges will be assessed on a per-box basis